uds-packages/template/README.md

     - Remove extra lines from [tasks.yaml](./tasks.yaml)

 You are ready to start integrating (and testing with CI) your application with UDS Core!

+## Contributing

+> [!NOTE] As a template repository, the [CONTRIBUTING.md](./CONTRIBUTING.md) file is a part of the template and NOT the contributing guidelines for this repository.
+The contributing guidelines for this repository are articulated here.

+This template repository is part of Defense Unicorns' Unicorn Delivery Service and follows the contributing guidelines outlined in that repositories' [CONTRIBUTING.md](https://github.com/defenseunicorns/uds-common/blob/main/CONTRIBUTING.md) file.

+Feel free to [open a new issue](https://github.com/defenseunicorns/uds-package-template/issues/new/choose) for any defects or feature requests.